rocksoncodes/rocksoncodes/README.md

 ## Learning by Building
 Every project I create is a chance to turn new knowledge into something practical.
-My goal is to keep improving with each build, tackling slightly bigger challenges every time.
+My goal is to keep improving with each build and tackling slightly bigger challenges every time.

 Check my pinned projects, they’re small steps but each one solves a real problem.

-## Socials:
+## Get In Touch:
-If you need to reach out to me, my email is down below:</br>
+If you want to chat about projects, ideas, or opportunities, my email’s right below, feel free to reach out.</br>

 [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:coffiecodes@gmail.com)

+Thank you and have fun exploring my profile!